What is a Good Engagement Rate on Twitter?

 Higher Education

-Similar to Sports Teams, schools post more frequently and earn a higher engagement rate than other industries.
+Similar to Sports Teams, schools post more frequently and earn a higher engagement rate than the average industry.
 Top-performing schools and universities use Twitter to share exciting student achievements, celebrate sports wins, and tap into “Twitter humor” by participating in relevant memes and trends.

 One example of a top-performing Higher Education post is from The University of Iowa.
-The tweet below earned an engagement rate of 2.72% which is nearly 47 times greater than the average rate for schools and universities and 77 times higher than the median Twitter engagement rate across industries.
+The tweet below earned an engagement rate of 4.3% which is 86 times greater than the average rate for schools and universities and more than 148 times higher than the median Twitter engagement rate across industries.

-This tweet earned a 4.24% engagement rate, which is a whopping 73 times higher than the average rate for schools and universities.
-One reason for this tweet’s success could be due to the fact that it was text-only.
-While visual posts with photos and videos perform well on other channels, Status Updates are the most engaging post type on Twitter for D1 schools like USC.
+This tweet earned a 5.39% engagement rate, which is an impressive 107 times higher than the average rate for schools and universities.
+One reason for this tweet’s success could be due to the fact that it was a video.
+According to Rival IQ’s post type analysis, Video was the most engaging post type on Twitter for schools in our Higher Ed landscape.

 If you’re aiming to achieve impressive engagement rates on Twitter like Higher Ed does, take advantage of timely events and experiment with different post types.
 You can use Rival IQ to see what the most engaging types of posts are for brands like yours, as shown above, to lean into what works for your competitors.